-Server-based electronic medical records software are housed on-site within your practice.
+Server-based electronic medical records software is housed on-site within your practice.
 Sometimes they can be housed remotely.
-You and your staff maintain the equipment and the software involved, including ensuring that software is updated on a regular basis.
+You and your staff maintain the equipment and the software involved, including ensuring that the software is updated on a regular basis.
 A technology expert can be employed to help with maintenance and troubleshooting.

 Below are some key EHR features for medical records:

-Contain a patient’s medical history and patient journey, diagnoses, medications, treatment plans, immunization dates, allergies, radiology images, and laboratory and test results
+Contains a patient’s medical history and patient journey, diagnoses, medications, treatment plans, immunization dates, allergies, radiology images, and laboratory and test results

-Allow access to evidence-based tools that providers can use to make decisions about a patient’s care
+Allows access to evidence-based tools that providers can use to make decisions about a patient’s care

-Automate and streamline provider workflow.
+Automates and streamlines provider workflow.